 Symptoms and Characteristics

-The way that Fragile X affects people will vary.
+The way that Fragile X syndrome affects people will vary.
 Girls and women are usually less affected than boys and men.
 A person may be fully affected by Fragile X but not show all of these signs.

 - Behavioural and Emotional features